State planning policies

 State planning policy

+The introduction of the SPP allows the state government to speak with a single voice and provides more clarity to local governments about how to make and amend local planning instruments and assess development applications, and also assist developers preparing development applications.
 By expressing the state's interests in a comprehensive manner it will be easier for local government to reflect and balance state interests 'up front' in local planning schemes, ensuring the approval of the right development in the right location without undue delays.